HellicarAndLewis/Mosaic/README.md

 Mosaic
 ======

-A real time interactive mosaic made by combining a live video feed with still imagery from social networks.
+A real time interactive mosaic made by combining a live video feed with still imagery from social networks..